-- 84. An open box with a square base is to have a volume of 108 cubic inches.
+84. An open box with a square base is to have a volume of 108 cubic inches.
 Find the dimensions of the box that will have minimum surface area.
-Let x = length of theside of the base. - 85.
+Let x = length of the side of the base.

+- 87. A right circular cylinder with no top has a volume of 50 cubic meters.
+Find the radius that will yield minimum surface area.
+Let x = radius. - 85.
 A rectangular box with a square base is to have a volume of 20 cubic feet.
 The material for the base costs 30 cents/ square foot.
 The material for the sides costs 10 cents/square foot.
 The material for the top costs 20 cents/square foot.
 Determine the dimensions that will yield minimum cost.
-Let x = length of theside of the base. - 86.
-A right circular cylinder has volume of 100 cubic inches.
-Find the radius and height that will yield minimum surface area.
-Let x =radius.
+Let x = length of the side of the base. - 88.
+A right circular cylinder is to have a volume of 40 cubic inches.
+It costs 4 cents/square inch to construct the top and bottom and 1 cent/square inch to construct the rest of the cylinder.
+Find the radius to yield minimum cost.
+Let x = radius.